 Made it to the ABR Festival this year and was not disappointed.
-A great weekend with the focus around bikes, chats about bikes, stuff to buy for bikes, bikes to test before considering buying, music, some beer and gin, great food and company!
+A great weekend with the focus around bikes, chats about bikes, stuff to buy for bikes, bikes to test before considering buying, music, nice cold beers, GnT's, great food and company!

-The route up was broken up with a great breakfast stop at Gilks Garage Cafe - useful to remember if you're trekking up the M40 and prefer good coffee and real food, it's also only a few minutes away from junction 12.
+The route up was broken up with a great breakfast stop at Gilks Garage Cafe - useful to remember if you're trekking up the M40 and prefer good coffee and real food as it's only a few minutes from junction 12.

-I also got to listen and chat with Adam Riemann (Motology Films) and Tim Rodie (link Tim's YouTube Channel).
-James Hillier also gave us good insight into his high octane cocktail of TT and Dakar racing.
+Beyond Elspeth Beard, I had the opportunity to listen and chat with Adam Riemann (Motology Films) and Tim Rodie (link Tim's YouTube Channel).
+James Hillier was also there and gave a fascinating insight into his high octane cocktail of TT and Dakar racing.

-The event also brings together clothing, parts and performance specialists, while mostly adventure bike there were some great general purpose bike parts there too, this part of the festival could easily get expensive!
+The event also showcases most major clothing, parts and performance specialists, while mostly adventure bike focused, there were some great general purpose bike parts there too, this part of the festival could easily get expensive!

-As evening comes, the tone changes to a musical beat coupled with the challenge of what to eat from the incredible array of good cuisine available!
-Oh and a few 'light refreshments too' !!
-I really enjoyed Detroit Soul Collective's set!
-The 50 strong Treorchy Male Voice Choir were also great, as was the relaxed acoustic vibes emanating from the little Horsebox Stage!!
+As evening comes, the tone changes to a musical beat coupled with the challenge of what to eat from the incredible array of street food available!
+Oh and a few 'light refreshments too'!!
+Music, I really enjoyed Detroit Soul Collective's set, the 50 strong Treorchy Male Voice Choir were also great, as was the relaxed acoustic vibes emanating from the little Horsebox Stage!!

-I'm unable to comment on how good the 50+km's of trails are as I didn't take the bike this year, instead choosing to take our Glamping Pod on Wheels thus ensuring we had a very comfortable bed to sleep in!!
+I'm unable to comment on how good the 50+km's of trails are as I didn't take a bike, instead choosing to take our Glamping Pod on Wheels thus ensuring we had a very comfortable bed to sleep in!
 We needed it too with all walking, chatting and dancing!
 Oh did I mention that there's also a silent disco!!

 Gilks Garage Cafe